amyheather/stars_interview/_sources/content/reproducibility.md

 # Reproduction of an existing publication

-Two examples where I attempted to
+> ⭐ **Relevant experience to STARS:** Reproducing existing publications with varying languages or code availability.

-**reproduce results from publications analysing cardiotocograph data**:
+This page shares some examples of reproducing work from existing publications analysing cardiotocograph data.
 * One with **no code available**, Daydulo et al. 2023 [[GitHub respository]](https://github.com/birth-outcomes/ctg_exploratory)
 * One with **MATLAB code available**, Boudet et al. 2020 [[GitHub repository]](https://github.com/birth-outcomes/fhrma_python)